Dustin Burrows: Re-election, Chair to the House Calendars Committee

 On August 22, 2019, Burrows announced he would seek re-election and was endorsed by Texas Governor Greg Abbott.
 He ran unopposed in the 2020 Republican primary and defeated Democrat Addison Perry-Franks in the general election with 79.29 percent of the vote.
 After the election, Burrows was assigned as the Chair to the House Calendars Committee, overseeing the timeline and order for bills to reach the House floor.

 Burrows and Sen. Paul Bettencourt (R-Houston) introduced legislation to reprimand any localities who choose to use a loophole in the State's property tax code.
-Burrows spearheaded an ultimately successful effort to have gun stores in Texas declared essential businesses, allowing them to choose to open during the State's Covid-19 lockdown.
+Burrows spearheaded an ultimately successful effort to have gun stores in Texas declared essential businesses, allowing them to choose to open during the State's COVID-19 lockdown.
 During the regular Session, Burrows supported local political efforts in Lubbock, Texas to outlaw abortion at the local level.
-After the Dallas Mavericks reportedly stopped playing the National Anthem before games, Burrows supported suspending tax-subsidies for stadiums that stopped playing the anthem.
+After the Dallas Mavericks reportedly stopped playing the national anthem before games, Burrows supported suspending tax subsidies for stadiums that stopped playing the anthem.

+Burrows chaired the investigative Committee on the Robb Elementary Shooting in 2022.
+He also authored House Bill 3 which required armed security on school campuses in Texas.

+Election as Speaker of the House (2025)

+In 2024, Burrows ran against David Cook for Speaker of the Texas House of Representatives after then-Speaker Dade Phelan announced he would not seek to retain the position.
+A major issue of the campaign was the question of whether Democrats as members of the minority party should hold any leadership positions as committee chairs, as had been the longstanding tradition.
+Cook was campaigning on restricting chairmanships to the majority party, while Burrows thought the issue should be left to the body as a whole.
+On January 14, 2025, Burrows was elected Texas House Speaker after 49 Democrats joined 36 Republicans to back him in the second round of voting, defeating Cook by a vote of 85 to 55.
+When the new rules regarding committee assignments were announced, the compromise solution was that all committee chairs were to be reserved for the majority party, but that all vice-chairs were to be reserved for the minority party.
+In addition there were newly created permanent standing subcommittees which did not have the same partisan restriction.

+Several Republican members of the legislature would go on to be censured by the Texas GOP for "working against the party" by their support of Burrows and the new House Committee structure which allowed Democrats to maintain some influence.
+Under the state party's Rule 44, censured members could be barred from running in the Republican Primary.
+Burrows pushed against the censures and enactment of the primary ban arguing that the ban would violate the member's freedoms of speech and political association.
+Ultimately the of the 10 members who had censure motions pending against them, including Burrows himself, only 5 were censured and none were barred from the 2026 primary.